-With the termination of the existence of the OSCE Assistance Group to Chechnya as one's point of departure, it is easier to look back at the experience resulting from this past exercise than to discern a passable road ahead.
+With the dissolution of the OSCE Assistance Group to Chechnya as one's point of departure, it is easier to review the experience gained than to discern a passable road ahead.

-Although not specifically mentioned in the Assistance Group's mandate, a main reason for the continued OSCE presence in Chechnya was the political dimension of the mission's work.
-The OSCE presence was a political message that Chechnya had not been forgotten by the much-maligned 'international community'.
-For Chechnya the Assistance Group was important as a channel of contact with the outside world.
-For the OSCE, the Assistance Group - even during its extended evacuation regime - fulfilled the functions of carrying out independent observations, analyses, assessments and reporting on general political developments as well as on economic developments including conditions of life in the region.
-Thus, through its Assistance Group, the OSCE maintained a presence which enabled the Organization to monitor these developments on a continuous basis.
+Although not specifically mentioned in the Assistance Group's mandate, a significant reason for the continued OSCE presence in Chechnya was the political dimension of the mission's work.
+The OSCE presence constituted a political message that Chechnya had not been forgotten by the much-maligned 'international community'.
+For Chechnya, the Assistance Group was important as a channel of contact with the outside world.
+For the OSCE, the Assistance Group - even during its extended evacuation regime - fulfilled the functions of carrying out independent observations, analyses and assessments, and reporting on general political developments as well as on economic developments, including living conditions in the region.
+Thus, through its Assistance Group, the OSCE maintained a presence which enabled the organisation to monitor these developments on a continuous basis.

-At the beginning of this article, we touched upon the broad questions as to whether and how the OSCE as an 'agent of the international community' could contribute to the eventual sorting-out of the Chechen conflict, bringing peace and stability to the region.
-Such questions may be fraught with a certain measure of wishful thinking: Although the OSCE may in fact be the international body that is best equipped to address such an issue, its limitations in this respect are obvious: The OSCE is an organization that operates on the basis of the principle of consensus, and hence, it can only be as effective as its member-states want it to be.
-With a major member state being a party to a certain conflict, and insisting that it is a purely internal matter, no progress is feasible.
+At the beginning of this article, broad questions of whether and in what way the OSCE as an 'agent of the international community' could contribute to the eventual resolution of the Chechen conflict, bringing peace and stability to the region, were raised.
+The answers to these questions may be coloured by a certain measure of wishful thinking.
+Although the OSCE may in fact be the international body best equipped for such a purpose, its limitations in this respect are obvious: it is an organisation that operates on the basis of the principle of consensus, and it can therefore only be as effective as its member states want it to be.
+If a major member state is a party to a particular conflict, and insists that this is a purely internal matter, progress is unlikely.

-When looking at the Chechen conflict from today's post festum perspective (as far as the now defunct Assistance Group is concerned), it seems less than likely that a situation could arise in the foreseeable future (as it did back in 1995) when Russia might find it to be in its own best interest to avail itself of the good offices of the OSCE to seek a way out of the seemingly never-ending imbroglio.
+When considering the Chechen conflict from today's post festum perspective (as far as the now defunct Assistance Group is concerned), it seems improbable that a situation will in the foreseeable future arise (as it did in 1995) in which Russia might avail itself of the good offices of the OSCE to seek a way out of the seemingly never-ending imbroglio.